-Making your garden wildlife friendly can be a great way to make your flowers grow, the grass be greener and a more welcoming spot overall.
-No matter the size of your garden, balcony or local greenhouse allotment.
-You can make your outdoor space welcoming to all kinds of wildlife.
+Making your garden wildlife-friendly can be a great way to make your flowers grow.
+The grass can be greener and the garden a more welcoming spot overall.
+No matter the size of your garden, balcony or local greenhouse allotment, you can make your outdoor space welcoming to all kinds of wildlife.

-Entail making your garden healthier and plants grow faster.
+This entails making your garden healthier and plants growing faster.

-Adding a bird bath feature is one of the simplest ways to encourage creature to visit your garden.
-Which will help aerate the surrounding soil?
-Although, despite the name, bird baths are known to encourage 2.
-Attract birds that will eat bugs, thus helping with garden pest control.
+Adding a bird bath feature is one of the simplest ways to encourage creatures to visit your garden, which will help aerate the surrounding soil.
+Bird baths are known to attract birds that will eat bugs, thus helping with garden pest control.

-Attract Wasps, which are key predators of pests (such as cabbage worms) that love to eat your garden crops
+They can also attract wasps, which are key predators of pests (such as cabbage worms) that love to eat your garden crops.

-Including a variety of different plants in your garden including trees, shrubs and flower-rich borders.
-Create a range of places that will encourage small insects to congregate, having everything from damp soil, shady retreats and assessable hotspots allowing them to get some sun.
+Including a variety of different plants in your garden, including trees, shrubs and flower-rich borders can create a range of places that will encourage small insects to congregate.
+They will have everything from damp soil, shady retreats and accessible hotspots, allowing them to get some sun.

-If you have a lawn in your garden, attempt at letting some of it grow longer (be creative with it!).
+If you have a lawn in your garden, try to let some of it grow longer (be creative with it!).
 You could leave patches of grass around bushes and flowers to grow longer.
-Alternatively, using the lawnmower you could create a footpath in the taller grass (kids love it).
+Alternatively, using a lawnmower, you could create a footpath in the taller grass (kids love it).

-Much like the Bird Bath feature, the bird feeders will encourage both birds and squirrels into your garden.
-Bird feeders help birds to survive, especially during the summer and winter seasons where food and water can be harder to find.
+Much like the Bird Bath feature, bird feeders will encourage both birds and squirrels into your garden.
+Bird feeders help birds to survive, especially during the summer and winter seasons, when food and water can be harder to find.